 We have evaluated AUTO3 in preclinical in vitro and in vivo animal models of disease.
-In these studies, AUTO3 cells targeting both CD19 and CD22 were effective in eliminating tumor cells expressing these antigens.
+In these studies, AUTO3 cells targeting both CD19 and CD22 were observed to eliminate tumor cells expressing these antigens.
 The specificity and functionality of the CD19/CD22 programmed T cells was established in vitro using the relevant human cell line.
 In addition, the dual targeting AUTO3 cells had similar functionality relative to the single CD19 and CD22 CAR T cells.
 Moreover, the ability of the dual targeting AUTO3 cells to efficiently kill CD19-negative variants was confirmed in an in vitro model of antigen-escape, a common mechanism of relapse in patients following treatment with a CD19 targeting CAR T cell therapy.

-The efficacy of AUTO3 cells was also established in an in vivo tumor xenograft mouse model using immune-compromised mice in which the AUTO3 cells caused rapid tumor regression and disease clearance.
+In an in vivo tumor xenograft mouse model using immune-compromised mice, we also observed that AUTO3 cells caused rapid tumor regression and disease clearance.
 The humanized CD19 and CD22 antigen-binding fragments do not cross the species barrier from human to mouse, which restricts the ability to assess off-tumor effects in mice.
-However, we conducted a standard human TCR study to assess potential off-target activity and no unexpected cross-reactivity was observed.
+However, we conducted a standard human tissue cross-reactivity, or TCR, study to assess potential off-target activity and no unexpected cross-reactivity was observed.